If you're learning Chinese then you might be curious about Chinese speaking countries around the world.

 Due to its proximity to China’s Fujian province, a large proportion of the population belongs to the Hoklo Chinese ethnicity, the speakers of Hokkien.
 As a result, Hokkien is also widely spoken on the island.

-Hakka, another major Chinese language from Fujian and the surrounding provinces, is also commonly heard, and completely unrelated indigenous languages belonging to the Austronesian language family are also present.
+Hakka, another major Chinese language from Fujian and the surrounding provinces, is also commonly heard.
+And completely unrelated indigenous languages belonging to the Austronesian language family are also present.

 Like Hong Kong and Macau, Taiwan still uses traditional characters.
 And Classical Chinese, not easily understood by the general population, is still sometimes used for ceremonial occasions and religious rites as well as for the Taiwanese national anthem.